 Slip and fall accidents tend to catch people off guard concerning the extent of damage they can inflict on the victim’s life.
 Most people brush off such incidents, thinking that they will merely be bruised here or there.
 Yet, a victim can incur rather serious injuries such as concussions, lacerations, sprains, and even fractures.

 If you were to experience any of these wounds in your slip and fall accident, you might need to seek extended medical care, in which case, you may miss out on some hours of work.
-If your income has been drastically affected due to your slip and fall injuries that prevent you from working, you have rights to file a compensation claim after your accident.
+If your income has been drastically affected due to your slip and fall injuries that prevent you from working, you have the right to file a compensation claim after your accident.

 Lost Wages After a Slip and Fall Accident